 Due to an unrelenting increase in the number of adults of all ages requiring acute mental health services, our Mental Health Program urgently needs to transform its space and the care it delivers to meet the needs of the communities we serve.

-Help Us Create a Therapeutic Space That Supports Hope, Healing And Recovery.
+Community Support is Helping Create a Therapeutic Space That Supports Hope, Healing And Recovery.

 Space used by our Mental Health Program has not had a significant physical upgrade in almost 40 years.
 With a steadily increasing demand for acute mental health services, it is struggling to meet demand, frequently over capacity and simply unable to provide the level of appropriate care that our community deserves.